Works

 Artistic Legacy:

 Hewton played a pivotal role in the formation of the Beaver Hall Group, a collective that sought to challenge traditional artistic norms in Canada.
 This collective spirit found further expression as Hewton exhibited in the inaugural Group of Seven exhibition in 1920, solidifying his place among the vanguards of Canadian art.
-His use of vibrant colors, initially controversial, became a hallmark of his work, contributing to the evolving identity of Canadian art.
+His use of vibrant colours, initially controversial, became a hallmark of his work, contributing to the evolving identity of Canadian art.

 Hewton's greatest contribution, however, lay in the realm of figure and portraiture.
 Through his brush, he breathed life into his subjects, capturing the essence of individuals and moments in time.
 His canvases became mirrors reflecting the diverse tapestry of Canadian life, transcending the ordinary and inviting viewers to explore the nuances of the human experience.